 When organizations utilize services from multiple vendors, managing incidents across multiple ticket management systems presents a challenge to effective service management.
-BMC Helix Multi-Cloud Service Management facilitates efficient service management by integrating Remedy IT Service Management (ITSM) and BMC Helix IT Service Management (ITSM) with cloud service providers (for example AWS).
+BMC Helix Multi-Cloud Broker facilitates efficient service management by integrating Remedy IT Service Management Suite (Remedy ITSM Suite) and BMC Helix ITSM with cloud service providers (for example AWS).

 Benefits of incident brokering